2020mhandler/CS50/week0/ScratchPseudo.md

 2. When I receive "Game Over"
  * Hide
  * Stop all
+3. Define sharkGlider
+ * Set yValue to random number between -180 and 180
+ * Go to x = 220 and selected yValue
+ * Show
+ * Glide to x = 240 and selected yValue in glideSpeed seconds
+ * Hide
 4. When I receive "Avoid the Shark!"
  * Switch costume
  * Point towards fish and set roatation style from left to right